KeyBridge/lib-wadl/readme.md

 Frameworks such as [Swagger](http://swagger.io) and [RAML](http://raml.org)
 have filled this gap by inventing, from whole cloth, new API generation, consuming and documentation strategies.
 We think these are useful but superfluous for our needs.
-Jackson is just fine but needs a little decoration.
+Jackson is just fine and only needs a little decoration.

 In this utility we use Jackson to provide a standard WADL file (the "wattle").
 We then enhance the WADL information with supplemental documentation (the "daub")